 By winter, Ava could cross a room with forearm crutches without panic.

-There were setbacks.
-Tears.
-Days when no one in the house believed progress would last.
-But something fundamental had changed: the children were no longer living only in the shadow of the crash.
+the children were no longer living only in the shadow of the crash.

 Olivia changed too.